wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 12 sshows us how to print a..z wice with the exemption of oo

 * Script 13 shows us how to print a number with 2 decimal points stored in an enviromental variable

+* Script 100 shows us how to convert from decimal to hexadecimal